Growing your arms can be tricky if you don't know some of the best bicep exercises for mass. Fortunately, we're here to help.

 The key to building muscle, beyond just your biceps, is to maximise the time under tension, so counting in reps may not be the most beneficial and accurate measure.

-For muscle growth, we'd recommend anywhere between 40-120 seconds, which should equal around 8-12 reps per set.
+For muscle growth, we'd recommend anywhere between 40-120 seconds of tension, which should equal around 8-12 reps per set.

-For example, you may find performing a barbell curl, cross-body hammer curl, and spider curl to be the most effective way of growing your biceps and overall arm size.
+For example, going for a barbell curl, cross-body hammer curl, and spider curl should help you grow your biceps as well as your overall arm size.